OpenSettings/open-settings-docs/docs/v1/docs/configuration-guide.md

 }
 ```

-With this approach, settings synchronization will continue smoothly even after renaming the class.
+With this approach, settings synchronization will continue smoothly even after renaming the class or namespace.

 ### RegistrationModeAttribute